 - 3.3.1.
 You have a statutory right to be accompanied at all formal investigation meetings and Disciplinary Hearings.
 You can be accompanied by: - a fellow member of staff (they must be working and not absent from work) - an official employed by a trades union - a workplace trades union representative, as long as they have been certified in writing by their union has having had experience. - 3.3.2.
-This right applies if a reasonable request has been made to be accompanied by a companion.
+This right applies if a request has been made to be accompanied by a work colleague/representative.
 DWFRS considers each request individually to assess whether it is accepted as reasonable. - 3.3.3.
-If you wish to make a reasonable request to be accompanied you need to provide DWFRS with the name of the companion, and clarify if they are a colleague, Trades Union representative, or Trades Union official.
-You also need to allow sufficient time for DWFRS to make the necessary arrangements to allow the companion to attend the meeting. - 3.3.4.
-If your companion is not available to attend the meeting, you may request for the meeting to be postponed provided that the alternative time is reasonable and not more than five working days after the original meeting date. - 3.3.5.
+If you wish to make a request to be accompanied you need to provide DWFRS with the name of the work colleague/representative, and clarify if they are a colleague, Trades Union representative, or Trades Union official.
+You also need to allow sufficient time for DWFRS to make the necessary arrangements to allow the work colleague/representative to attend the meeting. - 3.3.4.
+If your work colleague/representative is not available to attend the meeting, you may request for the meeting to be postponed provided that the alternative time is reasonable and not more than five working days after the original meeting date. - 3.3.5.
 There is no statutory right for you to defer further, although where practicable, reasonable efforts will be made to accommodate such requests.
-If the delay is regarded as being unreasonable, it is at the discretion of an HR Case Manager to proceed without representation. - 3.3.6.
-You are encouraged to consider practicalities when selecting your companion.
-For example, you may choose a companion who is willing and available on site, rather than somebody at a geographically remote location.
+If the delay is

-- 3.3.7.
-If you make a reasonable request to be accompanied your companion can attend and is permitted to address the disciplinary hearing in order to: - respond on your behalf to any views expressed at the meeting - confer with you during the meeting. - 3.3.8.
-The companion does not have the right to answer questions on your behalf - 3.3.9.
+- regarded as being unreasonable, it is at the discretion of an HR Case Manager to proceed without representation. - 3.3.6.
+You are encouraged to consider practicalities when selecting your work colleague/representative.
+For example, you may choose a work colleague/representative who is willing and available on site, rather than somebody at a geographically remote location. - 3.3.7.
+If you make a reasonable request to be accompanied your work colleague/representative can attend and is permitted to address the disciplinary hearing in order to: - respond on your behalf to any views expressed at the meeting - · confer with you during the meeting. - 3.3.8.
+The work colleague/representative does not have the right to answer questions on your behalf. - 3.3.9.
 At no stage in this procedure will persons acting in a professional capacity, such as a solicitor, take part in disciplinary proceedings except in very exceptional circumstances.
-If you wish to make such a request, you must do so through your HR Business Partner (HRBP).
+If you wish to make such a request, you must do so through the Case Manager.
 This also applies to the appeal meeting process.